LoScarro/Christmas-lottery/README.md

 Once the draw is completed, the winner's data becomes available to the owner through the `showWinners` button, who can then announce the lucky winners of the lottery.

 Additionally, the owner can also reset the participants and the winners with the `resetParticipants` and `resetWinners` functionalities, allowing the lottery to be used multiple times.

+### Installation
+- `npm install`
+- To use the App, ensure MetaMask is installed in your browser and have a wallet ready for interaction.

+### Start the project
+- `npm start`
+- Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Smart contract implementation